Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Until the end of the target's next turn

 </div>

 With a single glance you turn your enemy to stone.
-Make a Focus attack against a creature within range.
+Make a special attack against Focus against a creature within range.
 This attack automatically misses against creatures suffering from the blinded ailment.
 If you hit, they are petrified for the duration of this effect:
 _ Damage
 _ Forced movement
 _ Boons